Brown trout: Angling

 The brown trout has been a popular game fish of European anglers for centuries.
 It was first mentioned in angling literature as "fish with speckled skins" by Roman author Aelian (circa 200 AD) in On the Nature of Animals.
-This work is credited with describing the first instance of fly fishing for trout, the trout being the brown trout found in Macedonia.
+This work is credited with describing the first instance of fly fishing for trout, specifically the brown trout found in Macedonia.
 The Treatyse of Fysshynge with an Angle (1496) by Dame Juliana Berners, O.S.B is considered a foundational work in the history of recreational fishing, especially fly fishing.
 One of the most prominent fish described in the work is the brown trout of English rivers and streams:

 The trout, because he is a right dainty fish and also a right fervent biter, we shall speak of next.
 He is in season from March until Michaelmas.
 He is on clean gravel bottom and in a stream.